cerner/fhir.cerner.com/content/authorization/openid-connect.md

 SMART<sup>®</sup> on FHIR<sup>®</sup> currently does not prescribe mechanisms for managing session state between applications, or providing a sign-out experience for users.

-## Additional User Information

-Cerner's implementation does not currently support the "profile" scope for OpenID Connect, which would traditionally provide access to demographic information and the FHIR<sup>®</sup>
-endpoint URL for an individual.

 [OPENID]: http://openid.net/specs/openid-connect-core-1_0.html
 [OPENID-TokenValidation]: http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation